 A good wage structure can offer the following significant benefits:

 - It will help prevent players becoming unhappy and requesting a wage rise because a teammate with the same squad status or similar ability has much higher wages.
 It will therefore also help prevent wages spiralling out of control as a result.

+3.2.
 Setting a Wage Structure

-Therefore, if your budget is £1,000,000 and you have four key players, then the average wage paid to each key player should be £75,000 ((£1,000,000 x 30%) ÷ 4).
-This does not mean that you are limited to only paying a key player up to £75,000, as you could have one player on £90,000, one on £80,000, one on £70,000 and the other on £60,000.
-It would be advisable though, to try to set a wage cap so that you do not exceed the target average due to paying too much to one player.
-Using these figures as an example, the wage cap could be set at £90,000 for the most important key player, equivalent to 20% above the target average, as long as the other key players are paid less in order to keep the average down.
-Similarly, if you have seven first team players then they could be paid an average of about £43,000 each, while eleven players with squad statuses of rotation and below could be paid £27,000 each on average.
+However, it is advisable to try to set a wage cap so that you do not exceed the target average for a squad status group due to paying too much to one player.
+Using these figures as an example, the wage cap could be set at £90,000 for the most important key player, equivalent to 20% above the target average for the group, as long as the other key players are paid less in order to keep the average down.

+3.3.
 Reviewing Your Wage Structure

 To stay in control of your wage structure you should review your squad at the end of each season for any players who have underperformed and not justified their squad status and wage.
 Such players may need to be sold on to ensure that you continue to only pay players what they are worth to the team.
 Also, any players who have had their place in your team taken by someone else or who have passed their natural peak and are in decline may need to be sold if you are unable to offer them lower wages with a lower squad status.